suobset/skushagra/docs/independent/hackthissite.md

 * The following are not the intended correct answers to these puzzles.
 They are my way of doing and approaching things that have been successful.
 * **SPOILER WARNING:** It goes without saying, if you intend to do these puzzles on your own, **stop reading and go to [HackThisSite.org](https://hackthissite.org) NOW**.

+Heavy recommend to also use a Linux/UNIX compatible Operating System.
+For one: all web servers run on Linux, you need access to tooling and reverse-engineering stuff.
+Mosyt support forums and documentation will assume access to UNIX CLIs and tooling.

+MacOS and any Linux distro will work fine.
+For Windows, get [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) or a VM.
+If this is your first ever Linux experience (VM or installing your first Linux OS), I highly recommend [Pop!_OS](https://pop.system76.com/), a fork of Ubuntu simplified for everyone!!

 [Here's my profile](https://www.hackthissite.org/user/view/k-u-sh/).

 ## Basic